 External awards are prestigious and a valuable acknowledgement of intellectual pursuit and promise.
 The Graduate School provides incentives to encourage students to compete for funding from institutions, foundations, and governmental agencies, as detailed below.

 Writing a fellowship proposal can clarify your thinking about your research and improve your ability to communicate its essence and potential impact.
 The competition also can expose you to valuable feedback.
 Receiving a competitive external fellowship is an honor that stays with you throughout your career and can improve your professional prospects.

-Be sure to check on the resources provided below.
 The Graduate School highlights the very distinguished U.S. Student Fulbright fellowship programs, which include internal and external rounds of competition.
 Links and additional information on the DAAD scholarship program and the Dolores Zohrab Liebmann Fund Fellowships are also available.

 The University’s Office of Sponsored Projects is a “must” stop for those preparing proposals for external funding.

 For tips and information on applying for external workshops, please also see a video from a previous External Fellowship Workshop.

 The Brown University Library offers a Library Resource Guide for Grant Resources that includes access to subscription services, such as Pivot, formerly known as the Community of Science (CoS) Funding Opportunities database.
 These resources are accessible via an on-campus workstation with a Brown NetID and password, or off-campus by logging in through a proxy server.
 For assistance with off-campus access, contact Computing and Information Services.

 The Open Education Database offers a list of 100+ Places to Find Funding For Your Research.